TripeHound/vorpal/README.md

   (let alone any pull-requests!) work under Unix.

 * I have not yet looked into getting any automatic tests running.

+* All credit for Vorpal goes to dthree and other contributors to the original version; any blame for what I've done to it lies with me.

 ## My Changes (not yet pushed)